nikosdk3/DNA-Profiling/README.md

 # DNA-Profiling
-App that builds DNA strands using a non-standard vector class and determines who the DNA matches to in the database.
+App that builds DNA strands using a self-implemented vector class and determines who the DNA matches to in the database.

 ## Usage